Calumet City Historical Society and Museum

 March 12 - "Stained Glass" by Melissa Hamming.

-April 16 - "Secret Northwest Indiana" by Joseph Pete.
+April 16 - "Secret Northwest Indiana," a new book by Joseph Pete.

 May -